TedTschopp/tedt.org/_posts/Swiss-Folklore/2023-01-02-On-the-City-of-Saint-George.md

 >
 >Until a short time ago, an annual festival was held there every April 23, the saint's day, and peasants from the region would ride their horses around the church three times, asking Saint George's protection for their horses.
 >
-> Oral Reports say that: The village of Ebringen was mentioned as far back as the 8th century.
+> Oral Reports say that: The village of Ebringen was mentioned as far back as the 8th century[^7].
 Outside of Ebringen there are three old, fine, stone field crosses that stand in memory of a  event where townspeople from Wolfenweiler and Ebringen beat each other bloody.
 Later legends claim these stones denote the border mark to which Martin Luther[^4] and his army once advanced and were defeated.
 >
 >
 {: .folklore }